Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

 The maximal wavenumber was $\ell_{\rm max}=50$.
 The analysis grid was of the regular latitude-longitude type with $\ell_{\rm max}+1$ latitudes (so that the mesh size in the latitudinal direction was $\Delta x = \pi /\ell_{\rm max}$) and $2\ell_{\rm max}$ longitudes.
 Note that according to the spherical sampling theorem by \citet[][Theorem 3]{Driscoll}, a band-limited (with the bandwidth $\ell_{\rm max}$) function defined on the sphere can be losslessly represented on the regular latitude-longitude grid that has $n_{\rm lat}=2\ell_{\rm max}$ latitudes and $n_{\rm lon}=2 \ell_{\rm max}$ longitudes.
 With our decaying spectra, reducing $n_{\rm lat}$ to $\ell_{\rm max} +1$ led to negligible errors.

 Observations were located at randomly and independently sampled grid points selected with probabilities proportional to the spherical surfaces of the respective grid cells.
-The number of observations was $n_{\rm obs}=\frac12 n_{\rm x}$ and the observation-error variance was equal to the median background-error variance (we tried other choices and obtained qualitatively very similar results, not shown).
-Recall that $n_{\rm x}$ stands for the total number of grid points (the length of the state vector ${\bf x}$, see \ref{App_lin_seq_flt}).
+The number of observations was $n_{\rm obs}=\frac12 n_{\rm x}$ (recall that $n_{\rm x}$ stands for the total number of grid points, that is, the length of the state vector ${\bf x}$).
+The observation-error variance was equal to the median background-error variance (we tried other choices and obtained qualitatively very similar results, not shown).

 The ensemble size was between 5 and 80 with the default 20.
-The number of bandpass filters was 6.